connorlyoung/Connor-Young-Nature-Notebook-LearningWebDev/README.md

 # Learning_HTML_CSS
- These are files related to my experience learning HTML and CSS using freecodecamp.ord, as well as a work in progress  website where I plan to store all of my nature photos from my time in college!
+ These are all the files I have related to my ongoing experience of attempting to learn front end web development using freecodecamp.org in order to eventually create a website that will host all of my nature photos that I have taken throughout my time at college!